RedTeamOperations/Red-Infra-Craft/README.md

 **Note: Perform Common necessary steps mentioned above**

-After making ssh connection with EC2 instance, Check for the “access” directory inside it You will find Mythic, navigate into it:
+After making the ssh connection with EC2 instance, Check for the “access” directory inside it, You will find Mythic, navigate into it:

 ```bash
 cd access/Mythic